 The Corporate Tax Planning Law Review: Colombia

 Colombian tax regulation is moderately unstable.
-Over the past 28 years there has been on average one tax reform every 1.86 years, resulting in tax uncertainty that affects tax planning for companies.
-However, the admission of Colombia as an OECD member is a key factor in understanding the general corporate tax planning landscape in the country.
+Over the past 31 years, there has been, on average, one tax reform every 1.8 years, resulting in tax uncertainty that affects tax planning for companies.
+However, the accession of Colombia to OECD membership is a key factor in understanding the general corporate tax planning landscape in the country.
 Indeed, Colombia's political commitment to the OECD guidelines helps explain many of the current regulations and the outlook for future developments.

 i Entity selection and business operations

-Colombian companies and permanent establishments are subject to corporate income tax (CIT) on their worldwide income, while foreign companies without a permanent establishment (PE) in Colombia are only subject to CIT in Colombia on their Colombian-source income.
-Before the 2018 and 20192 tax reforms, PEs were only subject to their attributable Colombian-source income.
-However, these reforms changed the rule, narrowing tax-planning strategies for multinational businesses with PEs or branches to limit their attributable income to only their Colombian-source income.
+Colombian companies and permanent establishments (PEs) are subject to CIT on their worldwide income, whereas foreign companies without a PE in Colombia are subject to CIT in Colombia only on their Colombian-source income.
+Before the 2018 and 2019 tax reforms, PEs were subject only to their attributable Colombian income.
+However, these reforms changed the rule, narrowing tax planning strategies for multinational businesses with PEs or branches in Colombia to include within their attributable income both their Colombian and their foreign-source income.

-An entity is deemed Colombian for tax purposes, if any of the following criteria is met:
+An entity is deemed Colombian for tax purposes if any one of the following criteria is met: